 Many animal rights proponents see dog retail bans as the best hope for fighting puppy mills locally.
 However, one of the few studies into the ethics of commercial dog breeding demonstrates that, at least in the current climate of minimal and minimally enforced animal welfare standards, such bans may not be the answer.

-Candace C. Croney of the Center for Animal Welfare Science at Purdue University visited a few select Petland breeders with Solsrud in the course of her research.
-(Croney said she was “very impressed” with the conditions she witnessed, though she couldn’t speak to how representative they were of Petland’s standards or Iowa’s breeding industry at large.)
+Candace C. Croney of the Center for Animal Welfare Science at Purdue University visited kennels across the United States in the course of her research, including a few Iowa breeders.
+(Croney said she was “very impressed” with the conditions she witnessed in Iowa, though she couldn’t speak to how representative they were of Iowa’s breeding industry at large.)

 In her study, published earlier this year in the Journal of Applied Animal Ethics Research, Croney concludes that commercial dog breeding and the pet stores it supplies are only ethically defensible because the alternative — a ban on commercial breeding, giving rise to a black market of unchecked breeders — is so much worse.